Kunalchandra007/SuddenConnect/README.md

 - ⭐ **Star the repository** to support the project
 - 🐛 Report bugs or submit feature requests via [GitHub Issues](https://github.com/HXQLabs/SuddenConnect/issues)
 - 📖 Review and improve documentation
-- 💬 Talk about SuddenConnect in your community and [let us know](https://discord.gg/dQUh6SY9Uk)
+- 💬 Talk about SuddenConnect in your community
 - 👍 Show your support by upvoting popular feature requests

 ### Contribution Guidelines